 Songs & Smiles: a guide for parents and guardians

-Songs & Smiles is a singing and social group for babies and toddlers, their parents or guardians and care home residents.
+Songs & Smiles is a free singing and social group for babies and toddlers, their parents or guardians and care home residents.
 The sessions are run in the residents’ lounge, mostly by volunteers.
 We sing, move, play, make friends and have lots of fun!

 One of the many benefits of Songs & Smiles is that it opens up care homes to the community, allowing people who might not ordinarily come into contact to get to know each other.
 For some, visiting a care home can be quite an unfamiliar activity.
 You might feel a little unsure of what to expect or how best to interact with the people you’ll meet.
 We hope that this guide will help you to get the most out of your visit.